 If you try to please both customers, you'll fail to make either happy.
 Your customer needs to feel special.
 They need to identify with your product.

 - To be successful in the tea business, pick a customer and a tea niche and rock their world.
 Be the go-to brand for that specific tea.
 It might be Puerh or Japanese Green tea or unique tea blends.
-Be the brand your customers tell their friends about.
+Be the brand your customers share with their friends.

 - Always provide the best product, beautiful packaging, and excellent customer service.
 Curious customers buy, loyal customers return.
 Give your customers a reason to return.